-Navy health physicists plan to return to the affected site and recover all detectable DU penetrators and conduct a final status survey.
-The final status survey will consist of a 100% high-density scan of the affected area using sodium iodide detectors.
-All areas that are distinguishable from background will be investigated.
-At a 95% confidence level, the scanning detection system can detect a 25-mm DU round, consisting of 148 grams of DU at a depth of 9 inches in soil.
+Navy health physicists will return to the affected site and recover all detectable DU penetrators.
+The team will conduct a 100% high-density scan of the affected area using sodium iodide detectors.
+All areas that are distinguishable from background, above the minimal detectable count rate (MDCR) will be investigated.
+At a 95% true positive rate and 60% false positive rate, the scanning detection system can detect a 25 mm DU round, consisting of 148 grams of DU at a depth of 9 inches in soil.

 The Navy must contend with several challenges before and during surveys of the North Convoy Site.
 Most importantly, the Navy must carefully weight the risk to survey/cleanup personnel with the risk to an average member of the critical group.
 Typically, dose modeling is used to estimate the total effective dose equivalent (TEDE) to an average member of the critical group from residual radioactivity.
 The critical group means the group of individuals reasonably expected to receive the greatest exposure to residual radioactivity for any applicable set of circumstances.
 Ultimately, the TEDE corresponds to an acceptable risk factor for the critical group.
 This acceptable TEDE is 25 mrem per year.
 The concentration of residual radioactivity distinguishable from background that if distributed uniformly throughout a survey unit would result in a TEDE of 25 mrem per year is called the derived concentration guideline (DCGL).
-Ideally, the objective of the final status survey is to demonstrate compliance with a DCGL.
-Unfortunately, current computer dose/risk models, even using site specific parameters, can not derive a DCGL for the situation on Vieques.
+Ideally, the objective of the Navy would be to perform a final status survey to demonstrate compliance with a DCGL.
+Unfortunately, current computer dose/risk models, even using site specific parameters, can not derive a DCGL for the situation on Viegues.
 But, since there are no exposure pathways (internal or external from the DU penetrators), the Navy concludes that the TEDE to the average member of the critical group (range personnel who periodically refurbish the Site) is 0 mrem per year.
-This equates to a risk factor of less than 10^{-6} .
+This equates to a risk factor of less than 10-6.
 However, this Site does contain unexploded ordnance (UXO) that does present a greater risk to members of the critical group and to survey/cleanup personnel.
 Generally, UXO risk evaluations take a conservative approach and assume that the consequences of UXO detonation are serious injury or death.
 The exact risk from UXO at the North Convoy Site is being assessed and will continue to be assessed during the survey.
 This assessment must be considered and balanced against the potential risk and the degree of risk reduction that could be achieved by removing the DU penetrators.
 Furthermore, all brush in the survey area will have to be removed or cut to a height not to exceed four inches prior to the survey to allow survey teams full access.